 Their first commercial vintage was produced in 2008, most of which sold out instantly.
 ‘We were really thrilled to win several awards with our first vintage,’ said Elizabeth.
 ‘Our rosé, “Yorkshire Sunset” won a national award and our aromatic white, “Wolds View”, won a trophy as the best dry white wine in a regional competition.’

 The public are invited to help out with the harvest – a very sociable occasion with a privileged opportunity to witness a lesser-known aspect of North Yorkshire.
 For those who prefer to sit back and hold a glass of wine, there are vineyard tours.
 Wine tastings are also available to guests staying in the adjacent farmhouse B&B that Elizabeth runs.
-Wine can be bought from the vineyard by prior arrangement.
-There is also the opportunity to rent a vine, which includes a name plaque on a row of vines, a bottle of wine from the following harvest and an invitation to a special preview tasting when the wines are released – go totheir website for more information.
+Wine can be bought from the vineyard, and there is also the opportunity to rent a vine, which includes a name plaque on a row of vines, a bottle of wine from the following harvest and an invitation to a special preview tasting when the wines are released – go to their website for more information.

 Kerry Vale Vineyard